gaycodegal/simple-zig-wasm-synthesizer/WriteUp.md

 able to use const variable definitions whenever possible, and the `guard` pattern from Apple's Swift language, but the syntax for this in Zig took some figuring out.
-I tried using Zig's `if(...) ... else ...` ternary syntax, but this wasn't satisfying the type checker. unlike rust, the typical if else can't be used to convert types either, so I tried searching for Zig's equivalent of a "null coalescing operator" or "elvis operator" (like Kotlin).
+I tried using Zig's `if(...) ... else ...` ternary syntax, but this wasn't satisfying the type checker. unlike Rust, the typical if else can't be used to convert types either, so I tried searching for Zig's equivalent of a ["null coalescing operator"][null-coalescing-operator] or ["elvis operator"][elvis-operator] (like Kotlin).
 I was in luck with Zig's `orelse` operater, which works with Optional types and can properly unpack them.
 Thus, converting Optional C Pointers into a Zig Slice looks like this in my code: